RuterNo/adt-doc/docs/operational-api.md

 The ADT Operational API consists of three separate, but related functional areas:

-1. [Journey API endpoints](#journey-api), for looking up lines, stop points and journeys.
+1. [Journey API endpoints](#journey-api), for looking up up-to-date lines, stop points and journeys.
 2. [Assignment API endpoints](#assignment-api), for signing vehicles on and off journeys as they are being operated.
-3. [Service Deviation API endpoints](#deviation-api), for notifying about deviations from planned operations. delivery.
+3. [Service Deviation API endpoints](#deviation-api), for notifying about deviations from planned operations delivery.

 ### Data Model